 With this in mind, we are conscious at St Aidan’s that our curriculum extends further than the subjects taught in classrooms, than the exams taken and the grades achieved.
 It encompasses our clubs, trips and activities, our pastoral programme, assemblies and collective worship.
 As a Church School we look to provide a space where each child can learn and flourish, achieving their very best and developing the qualities and skills that will allow them to make a positive contribution to the world around them.

 Subject specific information can be found in the Department pages on this website (left hand side).
 The most recent GCSE Options booklet (for Y9 students making their choices) is available shortly.
-For any further curriculum related enquiries, please email Martyn Beer, Deputy Head with oversight of the Curriculum.
+For any further curriculum related enquiries, please email Chris Ives, Deputy Head with oversight of the Curriculum.

 The aim of the curriculum at St. Aidan’s is to develop the knowledge, skills and values each student will need to become a fully capable individual who can contribute generously to the life of society.